ajlukasiewicz/rsm_biophysical_model/README.md

 ## RsmA biophysical model
 Code to accompany "Thermodynamic Modeling of RsmA - mRNA Interactions Capture Novel Direct Binding Across the *Pseudomonas aeruginosa* Transcriptome"

-## Requirements
-These scripts were written and executed in Python 3.7

 ## Organization
 Scripts for executing and analyzing model data are provided in [scripts](https://github.com/ajlukasiewicz/rsm_biophysical_model/tree/main/scripts)